 How much does septic tank replacement cost?

 The cost of septic tank replacement can vary widely depending on factors such as the size of the tank, the accessibility of the site, and any additional repairs or upgrades needed.
-On average, it can range from $3,000 to $7,000 or more.
-Obtaining multiple quotes from reputable contractors before proceeding with the replacement is recommended.
+It can range from $3,000 to $7,000 or more on average.
+It is recommended that you obtain multiple quotes from reputable contractors before proceeding with the replacement.